rebbyling/portfolio-website-v2/README.md

 # portfolio-website-v2

-This was done in summer 2021, a refresh of the website I did last summer.
+This was done in summer 2021, a refresh of the website I did in 2020.